wenlzhang/obsidian-todoist-context-bridge/README.md

 - **🟢 LOW PRIORITY**: Completed in both sources
   - User-configurable tracking (disabled by default)
   - Very unlikely to be reopened, minimal sync value
+- **SKIP CATEGORY**: Deleted/orphaned tasks - Completely ignored once marked as deleted in the log file

+Deleted tasks are automatically detected and marked in the journal.
+Once a task is marked as deleted, it is completely skipped in all sync operations, validation, and maintenance processes.
+The task data is preserved in the log file for reference, but no further API calls or processing are performed.

+This optimization can reduce API calls by 90-95% while maintaining full sync functionality and preserving historical data.

 **Smart Optimization Logic:**
 - **Immediate sync**: Tasks with mismatched completion status